mybb/docs.mybb.com/1.8/administration/security/recovery.md

 Allowing HTML to be used in posts is a terrible, terrible idea.
 That is why MyBB does not allow it by default.
 Unless you are absolutely certain that you want to use it (in which case you should install [HTML Purifier](http://mods.mybb.com/view/htmlpurifier)) it should be disabled on all forums.
 To do this quickly, run the following SQL query.

+{% highlight sql %}
 UPDATE `mybb_forums` SET `allowhtml` = '0';
+{% endhighlight %}

 Afterwards you should go to Admin CP > Tools & Maintenance > Cache Manager > forums > Rebuild Cache to make sure this change is cached and is applied immediately.

 ### Hide the Version Number

-Displaying which MyBB version you're running is essentially the same as yelling "hey, I'm running this specific version, which contains these specific vulnerabilities".
+Displaying which MyBB version you're running is essentially the same as yelling "Hey, I'm running this specific version, which contains these specific vulnerabilities, hack me!".
 It's an open invitation to hackers.
 If you're running on the latest version, it's probably nothing to worry about, but there is simply no point in displaying it.
 To hide it go to Admin CP > Configuration > Settings > General Configuration > Show Version Numbers > Off.

 ### Keep Plugins to a Minimum